 • shedding of skin in large sheets rather than smaller scales

-As the skin becomes damaged, it loses its barrier function, which means that the body is less protected by the skin.
-The person’s temperature may fluctuate, and they start to lose proteins and fluid.
-This can result in dehydration and heart failure.
+As the skin becomes damaged, it loses its barrier function, which means that the skin is less able to protect the body.
+The person’s temperature may fluctuate, and they may start to lose proteins and fluid.
+This can lead to dehydration and heart failure.

 Other symptoms include:

-• chills, a fever, and a feeling of being unwell
+• chills, a fever, and a general feeling of being unwell

 • muscle weakness